Crop Duster Accidents

 - funeral and burial expenses

 When tragic accidents occur, many people wonder whether filing a claim and getting involved in a lawsuit is really worth it.
 The answer is simply that if you do not take action, it is unlikely that you will recover any compensation for your losses and certainly not the amount that you truly deserve.
-While the process of filing a civil action can be time-consuming and emotional, it is also often the only way to ensure that you have financial means necessary to pay for your losses and move on with your life.Working with a Sacramento Crop Duster Injuries Attorney
+While the process of filing a civil action can be time-consuming and emotional, it is also often the only way to ensure that you have the financial means necessary to pay for your losses and move on with your life.Working with a Sacramento Crop Duster Injuries Attorney

-I know how scary it is to be in an accident and how terrible it is to lose a loved one.
-I know that you probably have reservations about calling me or filing a lawsuit.
-I have been working with accident victims in Sacramento and throughout Northern California since 1982 - if you are looking for an advocate which you can trust, please contact me today.
+We know how scary it is to be in an accident and how terrible it is to lose a loved one.
+We know that you probably have reservations about calling us or filing a lawsuit.
+We have been working with accident victims in Sacramento and throughout Northern California since 1982 - if you are looking for an advocate you can trust, please contact us today.